puppetlabs-toy-chest/puppetlabs-node_openstack/README.markdown

  * [DevStack](http://devstack.org)

 We are currently working on more robust modules that can be used to build out more complicated multi-node environments for OpenStack.
-Anyone interested in collaborating, can contact me at dan <at> puppetlabs <dot> com
+Anyone interested in collaborating, can contact me as dan at puppetlabs dot com

  * [Puppet modules for OpenStack](https://github.com/puppetlabs/puppetlabs-openstack)